 5 weeks prior to the Defense

-- Deliver a bound copy of your PhD Dissertation to each member of your committee.
+- Deliver a copy of your PhD thesis to each member of your committee.
 Have each member sign the thesis receipt form.

 - If they are not available to sign your form in person, you can collect an e-mail confirmation from them and attach it to your thesis receipt form.

-- Deliver the final copy to the Faculty Graduate Studies Coordinator in the Engineering Graduate Office, located in DWE 3520, who will indicate the start and end of your display period and keep your Thesis Receipt Form on file.
+- Deliver the final copy to the Administrative Coordinator - PhD in the EGSO, who will indicate the start and end of your display period and keep your Thesis Receipt Form on file.
 The PhD Thesis must be on display for 25 business days prior to the date of your defense.

 3 weeks prior to the Defense

-- Determine whether or not your external examiner will be physically present on the day of your defense.
-If they will not be present, you will need a teleconference phone, as Skype cannot be your main source of communication (Skype can only be used for video conferencing).
+- If your external examiner will not be present and this has been discussed and approved by the Engineering Graduate Studies Office, you will need a teleconference phone, as Skype cannot be your main source of communication (Skype can be used only as an visual feed but is not reliable enough for audio).

 You may book a teleconference phone from the Department Assistant in E2-2336.
 You will also be responsible for ensuring your external examiner has all the appropriate information to conference in on the day of the defense.
-This information can be acquired from the Department Assistant, as well.
+This information can also be acquired from the Department Assistant.

 - It is highly recommended that you set up time prior to your defense to test the teleconference phone and Skype connection with your external examiner.
 You can arrange this with the Department Assistant.